 First: What is the correct value for the connection string?

-The Easiest way to make sure we are using the correct connection string value and for not having to remember this by my head, is to create a simple Universal Data Link (.udl) File… set OLE DB provider connection parameters and test the connection to check if everything is correct.
+The Easiest way to make sure we are using the correct connection string value and do not have to remember this by heart is to create a simple Universal Data Link (.udl) File… set OLE DB provider connection parameters and test the connection to check if everything is correct.

-- Navigate to a folder in your system, can be on the desktop or preferably in a folder under your BizTalk visual studio solution, let’s call it “Resources”.
+- Navigate to a folder in your system, which can be on the desktop or preferably in a folder under your BizTalk Visual Studio solution, let’s call it Resources.

-- The name of the file is not important, the important part is the extension, it must be “.udl”
+- The name of the file is not important; the important part is the extension, which must be .udl.

 - Double-click the file you just created.